 Approves the adjustment of the Terms of Reference and Rules of Procedure for the Committee as proposed in Annex 1 and 2 respectively;

 Calls on the Committee to work with the Science Unit and the Secretariat to finalize their workplan 2019-2020 in line with the Strategic Plan 2019-2028 within six months from the end of MOP10.
-The workplan will be presented to the Management Committee for approval within that period.
+The draft workplan will be circulated to all Partners for review and will then be presented to the Management Committee for approval within that period.

 Annex 1